josepcrespo/tenejob-laravel-api/readme.md

 ### Setup the Docker environment, Laradock

-1. Enter the laradock folder and rename env-example to .env.
+1. Enter the `/laradock` folder and rename env-example to .env.

 `cp env-example .env`